ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Onboarding AE.md

 - [ ] Watch [Overview of Growth Data at GitLab](https://www.youtube.com/watch?v=eNLkj3Ho2bk&feature=youtu.be) from Eli at the Growth Fastboot.
 (You'll need to be logged into GitLab Unfiltered.)
 - [ ] Browse a few of the [Data Team videos in GitLab Unfiltered](https://www.youtube.com/playlist?list=PL05JrBw4t0KrRVTZY33WEHv8SjlA_-keI)
 - [ ] Watch [Data Team quick architecture overview](https://www.youtube.com/watch?v=0vlJdzYShpU)
-- [ ] **WIP: Guide on how the Data Team uses/process issues and MRs**

 ### Take a Deep Breath

-There is a lot of information being thrown at you over the last couple of days.
+There is a lot of information has been thrown at you over the last couple of days.
 It can all feel a bit overwhelming.
 The way we work at GitLab is unique and can be the hardest part of coming on board.
 It is really important to internalize that we work **handbook-first** and that **everything is always a work in progress**.